0-Gixty-0/Grupp-11-OOPP/README.md

 ---

-### US-44: As a developer i want to make AWorldGenerator and AMapGenerator into Interfaces
+### US-44: Making AWorldGenerator and AMapGenerator into Interfaces
 Date of completion: 19/11/2023
 Completed by: William Norland

-They only contain abstract methods and if we should follow convention in other parts of the codebase they should be interfaces.
+As a developer i want to make AWorldGenerator and AMapGenerator into Interfaces as they only contain abstract methods and if we should follow convention in other parts of the codebase they should be interfaces.

 #### What
 Making AWorldGenerator and AMapGenerator into IWorldGenerator and IMapGenerator, pretty much nothing more.